pyeventsourcing/cookiecutter-eventsourcing/README.md

     $ make fmt

-If your push your changes to a GitHub repo, your code will be tested in GitHub Actions.
+If you push your changes to a GitHub repo, your code will be tested in GitHub Actions.
+Edit your GitHub Actions config file(s) according to your project needs.

+    $ less .github/workflows/github-actions.yml